jacopoabramo/napari-live-recording/README.md

 ## Documentation

-You can review the documentation of this plugin [here](./docs/documentation.md)
+To install and use the plugin you can review the documentation [here](./docs/documentation.md).

 ## Contributing